-I am a postdoctoral researcher at Harvard University, working with Michael Baym in the Department of Biomedical Informatics at Harvard Medical School and Bill Hanage in the Center for Communicable Disease Dynamics at the Harvard T.H.
+I am a computational biologist at Harvard University, working with Prof. Michael Baym in the Department of Biomedical Informatics at Harvard Medical School and Prof. William Hanage in the Center for Communicable Disease Dynamics at the Harvard T.H.
 Chan School of Public Health.
-My research lies at the intersection of computer science, applied mathematics, biology and epidemiology.
-I develop methods for rapid prediction of antibiotic resistance from sequencing data and for epidemiological surveillance.
-My previous work focused on resource-frugal methods for sequence data analysis.
+My research is rooted in computer science and applied mathematics, and applied to biology and epidemiology, with the goal of understanding microbial sequence data and accelerating diagnostics of antibiotic resistance.
+Our recent paper introduced Genomic Neighbor Typing, a method for rapid inference of antibiotic resistance of bacteria.
+When combined with nanopore sequencing, we can predict resistance for some species within minutes of sequencing and four hours of sample collection.

 Prior to joining Harvard, I received my Ph.D. in computer science at Université Paris-Est, while researching also at Institut Curie and Institut Cochin, and a master degree in mathematical computer science at the Czech Technical University in Prague.